ElektraInitiative/libelektra/src/plugins/toml/README.md

 ## TODOs:

 	- Write documentation
+	- Don't depend on order metakey when comparing array elements.
 	- Error checks in write.c
-	- Don't depend on order metakey when comparing array elements.
+	- Handle sparse arrays somehow (maybe there is a plugin), otherwise create special meaning string to write in TOML file (eg '!ELEKTRA_NO_ELEMENT!')?
 	- Include directoryvalue, base64, null (+ maybe date) plugins
 	- Make distinction on writing basic and literal strings
 	- Write used metakeys in METADATA.ini